-- The five-minute recess between Case-in-Chiefs, - The second recess up to two minutes - The peer award discussion time up to two minutes - The presiding judges' critique up to one minute.
+- The recess between Case-in-Chiefs (up to five minutes). - The second recess to prepare for closing arguments (up to two minutes). - The disputes process (up to two minutes). - The peer award discussion time (up to two minutes). - The presiding judges' critique (up to two minutes).

 Timekeeper Training is available in the video resources.

 Visit www.scbar.org/lre and the click on the Middle School or High School Mock Trial logo on the main page.
-Go to Videos for Coaches and Students and then scroll through the video clips available.
+Go to Videos for Coaches and Students and scroll through the video clips available.